On 1st June, the Tenant Fees Act 2019 came into effect in England, having received Royal Assent on February 12th that year.

 - a late rent charge (no higher than 3% above the Bank of England rate)

-Be aware that even though the Act bans fees from 1st June for all new tenancies, existing tenancies are brought under the new Act from 1st June 2020.
+Be aware that even though the Act has banned fees from 1st June 2019 for all new tenancies, existing tenancies were brought under the new Act from 1st June 2020.

-Fees are allowable under any contracts already in existence until 30th May 2020 but tenants can challenge charges if they feel they are excessively high.
-Existing tenants should note however that a charge to renew their contract will not be allowed under the law even if this is before 1st June 2020.
+Fees were allowable under any contracts already in existence until 30th May 2020 but tenants could challenge charges if they felt they were excessively high.
+Existing tenants should have been aware that a charge to renew their contract will not be allowed under the law even if this is before 1st June 2020.

-If the new rules are broken what will happen?
+If therules are broken what will happen?
 Will there be consequences for landlords or agents?

 If landlords or agents do charge unpermitted fees, the new legislation allows fines of £5000 for a first offence.
 For multiple breaches which could occur at the same time or at different times, fines will be set at £5000 for each offence.
+This are seen as criminal fines.
 If landlord or agent is found to have charged banned fees again after being fined within 5 years, there is provision for an unlimited fine.

 A further consequence of charging tenants unlawful fees is the inability to evict tenants under the Section 21 ground until the landlord or agent has repaid the unlawful charges.